 - Can be TIG welded with AWS ER630 wire, brass braze or silver brazed using recommended filler wires.

 - Corrosion resistance is similar to type 410 stainless steels.
-In normal use, brown staining of the surface does occur due to sweat, salty roads etc if not protected/painted.
+In normal use, brown staining of the surface does occur due to sweat, salty roads, and so on, if not protected/painted.
 The staining can be removed with “scotch-brite” or an equivalent, and trials have shown that this is a superficial stain that does not weaken the tubes.

 - The recommended method of building is the use of pre-aged tubing, so frame builders can fabricate the frames, but assume mitre and cutting could be slow due to tube hardness.
 Purging whilst welding the frame is highly recommended .
 This would reduce possible contamination on the inner surface of the weld joints, improving corrosion resistance.